ywmaa/My-Touch/README.md

  big thanks to material maker for its open source code,it helped me do the UI part

+# Notes for contributers

+The current version of Godot for the project is : Godot 4 Beta 4

+the project has a lot of files from material maker and it is not organised, yet.

 # goals
  easy to use photo editor

  blender like shortcuts

+ AI Tools (StableDiffusion,Upscaling,Object Select Tool)

  powerfull and customizable tools